The Nest

 Generally speaking, the bottom of the property is typically a single condo unit that houses a mix of commercial and retail space.
 However, condops operate under condo rules.
 Above all, the residential areas are part of a single, giant condo unit in which a co-op is formed.

-As a result, individual apartments can get divided via a number of shares among the owners.
+As a result, individual apartments can be divided via several shares among the owners.

 The condop residents will operate under co-op rules, but the co-op has to abide by the condominium’s rules.
 That means that both sets of regulations are in effect for condop owners.
 In general, it’s fair to say that condops function more like co-ops regarding the application and approval process.